superfly/fly_rpc_elixir/README.md

 ## Explicitly Set the Region

 When running locally and we explicitly want to set the regions, the `MY_REGION` isn't set since the app isn't on Fly.io.
-Also, the `PRIMARY_REGION` specified in out `fly.toml` file isn't referenced.
+Also, the `PRIMARY_REGION` specified in our `fly.toml` file isn't referenced.
 We just need a way to set those values when the application is running locally.

 I like using [direnv](https://direnv.net/) to automatically set and load ENV values when I enter specific directories.
 Using `direnv`, you can create a file named `.envrc` in your project directory.
 Add the following lines: